When the System Spits Out the Change Agent

 - Would I be saying the same things if this person were a legacy leader?

-Transformation or major change doesnโt feel comfortable.
-It shouldnโt feel comfortable.
+Transformation or major change doesnโt feel comfortable and shouldnโt feel comfortable.

-When a leader is triggering tension, itโs often not a red flagโit may be a signal that something finally is changing.
+When a leader is triggering tension, itโs often not a red flag. it may be a signal that something finally is changing.

 What to Do Instead of Watching it Happen